TheSystemDevelopmentKit/thesdk_template/README.md

 Following this guideline your entities retain compatibility with othe TheSyDeKick entities.
 See Entities/inv_sim/inv_sim/__init__.py for reference.

 - Entities are documented with docstrings.
-To read the documentation, e.g:
+To read the documentation, do:
 ```
  cd Entities/rtl
  ./configure && make doc